Posts

 What’s the catch?
 Do I lose anything when I upgrade to Enhanced Omni-Channel?

-However, for any customers using our Chat channel (formally known as LiveAgent), or any ‘Standard’ Messaging channels (such as SMS or WhatsApp) will need to upgrade to their ‘Enhanced’ equivalents before upgrading to Enhanced Omni-Channel, as these channels will stop working after the upgrade.
+For any customers using our Chat channel (formerly known as LiveAgent), or any ‘Standard’ Messaging channels (such as SMS or WhatsApp) will need to upgrade to their ‘Enhanced’ equivalents before upgrading to Enhanced Omni-Channel, as these channels will stop working after the upgrade.

 Learn more about upgrading from Chat to the Messaging for In-App or Web product here.